mattraghu/Spring2024/Astronomy/Exams/Exam1/Exam1_StudyGuide.md

 - Light pollution
 - Atmosphere absorbs certain wavelengths
 - Turbulence causes stars to twinkle.
 The temperature of the air changes the refractive index of the air.

+## The Solar System

+### Properties

+- Large bodies in the solar system have orderly motions.
+- Planetary orbits are nearly circular and lie nearly in the same plane.
+- Most planets rotate in the same direction in which they orbit.
+- Asteroids and comets are leftovers from the formation of the solar system.
+- Exceptions: Rotation of Ur anus / Venus, Earth's large moon, etc.
+- The solar system contains two types of planets:

+#### Terrestrial Planets

+- Dense
+- Rocky
+- Small
+- Slow rotation

+#### Jovian Planets

+- Low density
+- Gaseous
+- Large
+- Fast rotation

+### Formation

+#### Nebular Theory

+1. **Collapse** - The cloud of gas and dust collapses under its own gravity.
+2. **Flattening** - The cloud flattens into a disk.
+3. **Condensation** - The center of the disk becomes the sun and the rest of the disk forms the planets.